jcraigk/storykey/README.md

 ## Features

-* Encodes arbitrary length keys from 1 to 512 bits (default 256)
+* Encodes arbitrary length data from 1 to 512 bits (default 256)
 * Includes checksum for integrity
 * Includes version slug to ensure accurate decoding
 * Uses a repeating English grammar to aid in mnemonics